Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Related Work

-A preliminary version of this work appeared in \cite{mollabagher2025feedback}, where we first proposed our extended opinion dynamics model and analyzed the short and long-term opinions and utilities of reactive agents following \emph{deterministic} policies (i.e., consuming content only at pre-determined time steps).
-In contrast, here we introduce and analyze \emph{stochastic} policies for reactive agents, to more realistically allow them to engage with recommendations at any time (but probabilistically).
+A preliminary version of this work appeared in \cite{mollabagher2025feedback}, where we first proposed our extended opinion dynamics model for one reactive agent with no social network, and analyzed the short and long-term opinions and utilities of this agent under \emph{deterministic} policies (i.e., consuming content only at pre-determined time steps).
+Here, we introduce and analyze \emph{stochastic} policies for reactive agents in an extended model with \emph{social influence}, to more realistically allow agents to engage with recommendations probabilistically and socially.
+Table~\ref{table:comparison} summarizes how our work differs from the related literature.